glortho/react-keydown/README.md

 events to the wrapped component.

-One of the main advantages of this library is that it only passes events into the component when the user appears to be active inside the DOM elemnts corresponding to that component and its children.
+One of the main advantages of this library is that it only passes events into the component when the user appears to be active inside the DOM elements corresponding to that component and its children.

 ## Install